What is the problem? The danger of digital illiteracy

 The main results show that while improvements in infrastructure provision and use have been made, it remains insufficient in some schools and Member States.
 Furthermore, while teachers are generally positive towards the use of ICT in learning, they mainly use it for preparation of classes.
 More needs to be done to provide the training and support to teachers to make the most out of the pedagogical use of ICT.

-- The Commission issued a final paper proposing EU wide indicators of digital competences to be discussed at an international workshop of high level experts.
+- Developed a draft paper on indicators discussed in 2011 at an international workshop of high level experts

 A draft paper outlining a conceptual framework for Digital Competence and a potential set of indicators to be used for the construction of composite indicator on indicators has been developed and reported on the Digital Agenda Scoreboard.
 Further work has been undertaken within the Commission to map the skills needed to be digitally competent and a workshop was held with experts to gain their feedback on this mapping.
 Going forward, the results of the mapping will be used as input for the development of indicators.